-David Melvin, PE, is a world renowned Autodesk Authorized Author, Autodesk University Speaker, and expert in the field of 3D Computer Aided Design.
+David Melvin, PE, is a world renowned Autodesk Authorized Author, Autodesk University Speaker, SOLIDWORKS Solution Partner and an expert in the field of 3D Computer Aided Design.
 Using over 25 years of hands-on engineering and consulting experience, David has taught engineers, draftsmen, college professors, and students all over the world effective use of 3D CAD.

 Your training is enhanced by our unique Lesson Player.

-Each Autodesk Inventor 2020 training course is designed to progressively build your skills.
+Each Autodesk Inventor 2020-2021 training course is designed to progressively build your skills.
 The fastest way to learn is to watch the lessons in the order they are presented.

 Visit the links below to learn more about our courses.Solid Modeling Assemblies and Advanced Cconcepts 2D Drafting and Customization Sheet Metal Design Tube and Pipe Routed Systems Inventor Studio Made Simple iLogic Made Simple FEA Made Simple Dynamic Simulation Made Simple